 After a leisurely buffet breakfast, check-out of your room and drive two-hours west to Puerto Caldera where your vessel Greg Mortimer awaits.
 After boarding, you’ll have time to settle into your cabin before our important briefings before sitting down to enjoy lunch as you sail to Isla Tortuga (Turtle Island).
 You can relax on the white sand beach or venture into the warm water to swim, snorkel or dive.
 The water is teeming with a dizzying array of fish and other creatures including manta rays, spinner dolphins and perhaps sharks.
 There are even some buried treasures there – literally.
 There are three shipwrecks off the shore of the island, offering plenty of opportunities to explore the remains of sunken vessels.
 At Isla Tortuga, we will do our kayak orientation and have our first introductory paddle.
 This evening, get to know your fellow expeditioners and friendly expedition team and crew at a welcome dinner to celebrate the start of a thrilling adventure to Costa Rica and Panama.

 Boasting over 100 species of mammals, 184 species of birds and a plethora of diverse flora, Manuel Antonio National Park is a paradise for wildlife lovers.
-Costa Rica’s star attractions – two and three toed sloths, white-faced monkeys and toucans can all be found on hikes that weave through the park.
-Hiking trails snake their way through the parkland offering access to its rainforest, waterfalls and remote white sand beaches whilst from the water we can snorkel, kayak and paddleboard to view the exquisite coral.
+Costa Rica’s star attractions – two and three-toed sloths, white-faced monkeys and toucans can all be found on hikes that weave through the park.
+Hiking trails snake their way through the parkland offering access to its rainforest, waterfalls and remote white-sand beaches.
+While at the beach, we can snorkel, kayak and paddleboard to view the exquisite coral.
 We anchor off the shores of Espadilla Beach and Zodiac to shore for a wet landing.
 Walk along this soft-sand beach or follow a trail through the rainforest parallel to the beach to get to Playa Manuel Antonio, which is the most popular beach inside the park.
 It’s a short, deep crescent of white sand backed by lush rainforest.
-There are numerous clearly-marked hiking trails to choose from – a circular loop trail (1.4km/0.9 mile) around a high promontory bluff, which includes a visit to the highest point on this hike – Punta Catedral, which offers spectacular views, takes approximately 25 to 30 minutes return.
+There are numerous clearly-marked hiking trails to choose from.
+A circular loop trail (1.4km) around a high promontory bluff, which includes a visit to the highest point on this hike.
+And Punta Catedral, which offers spectacular views, takes approximately 25 to 30 minutes return.
 The hiking trails in Manuel Antonio National Park offer excellent opportunities to spot monkeys, sometimes sloths, agoutis, armadillos and coatis.

 Over the next two days, we explore the untamed Osa Peninsula, considered by National Geographic to be ‘one of the most biologically intense places on Earth’.
 Considered to be the crown jewel of Costa Rica’s park system, Corcovado National Park is the country’s largest and one of the most remote parks in Costa Rica.
 It is home to the largest and only tropical primary lowland rainforest in the world, provides habitat for a plethora of endangered plant and animal species including the scarlet macaw, various frogs, and the tapir – the largest terrestrial mammal in Central and South America.
-In order to conserve the integrity of the national park, restrictions are placed on the capacity of daily visitors permitted in the park.
-We therefore hike through a private conservation reserve adjoining the national park looking not only for wildlife, but also to experience the incredible wet tropical rainforest filled with tall trees measuring over 60 metres/197 ft, lianas, epiphytes, palms, gingers and orchids.
-We also visit nearby Caño Island Biological Reserve, located only 20 kilometres/12.4 miles offshore from the Osa Peninsula, an island of incredible geographical and archeological importance.
+Restrictions are placed on conserving the integrity of the national park, r on the capacity of daily visitors permitted in the park.
+We, therefore, hike through a private conservation reserve adjoining the national park looking not only for wildlife but also to experience the incredible wet tropical rainforest filled with tall trees measuring over 60 metres, lianas, epiphytes, palms, gingers and orchids.
+We also visit nearby Caño Island Biological Reserve, located only 20 kilometres offshore from the Osa Peninsula, an island of incredible geographical and archeological importance.

 This 300-hectare piece of land was formerly a cemetery or burial ground dating back to the pre-Columbian era.
 Visitors are only permitted to visit the island for a maximum of 15 minutes.
 However, the blue waters surrounding the island are ideal for diving, snorkelling and kayaking.
-With excellent underwater visibility, it is often possible to spot sea turtles, dolphins, stingrays, manta rays, moray eels, barracudas, tuna, snapper and grouper swimming alongside a variety sharks and humpback or pilot whales.
+With excellent underwater visibility, it is often possible to spot sea turtles, dolphins, stingrays, manta rays, moray eels, barracudas, tuna, snapper and grouper swimming alongside variety sharks and humpback or pilot whales.
 Since the island is a reserve, scuba diving numbers are regulated to a maximum of 10, and the removal of any marine life is strictly forbidden.
-The following day, we will round the peninsula’ most southern point to enter Gulfo Dulce, or Sweet Gulf.
+The following day, we will round the peninsula’ most southern point to enter Gulfo Dulce or Sweet Gulf.
 The large bay hugs pristine beaches, rivers and tall evergreen forest, a protected area known as the Golfo Dulce Forest Reserve.
 As one of the wettest places on Earth with over 200 inches/5000 mm of rainfall a year, the Golfo Dulce Forest Reserve boasts some of the tallest ancient trees.
 Established in 1979, the Golfo Dulce Forest Reserve was created to protect the lowland forested areas that surround the gulf – the reserve also connecting other national parks in the area.
 We visit a private reserve called Casa Orchideas (Orchid House), akin to a botanical garden adjoining Piedras Blancas National Park.
-A hike in Casa Orchideas allows you to appreciate colourful orchids, heliconias, palms, and all the tropical wildlife such as toucans, macaws, tanagers, and honey creepers that feed from the flowers.
+During the hike in Casa Orchideas, you can see colourful orchids, heliconias, and palms.
+You can also see tropical wildlife such as toucans, macaws, tanagers, and honeycreepers that feed on the flowers.
 The warm tropical waters in the gulf are a popular playground for dolphins – perfect for snorkelling, paddle-boarding, kayaking, and Zodiac cruising.

 Choose one of these two shore excursions

 Crossing the Panama Canal will surely be a highlight for many travellers.
 Each year, over a million people visit the canal to witness this engineering marvel at work.
 Starting in the Pacific Ocean, you will be able to admire the Bay of Panama and Panama City’s splendorous skyline before passing under the ‘Bridge of the Americas’.
 The vessel will then transit through the first set of locks, the Miraflores Locks, where it will be lifted 16 metres in two distinct steps.
-Next, your ship will enter Miraflores Lake, which is a small artificial body of fresh water that separates Pedro Miguel Locks from Miraflores Locks.
+Next, your ship will enter Miraflores Lake, which is a small artificial body of freshwater that separates Pedro Miguel Locks from Miraflores Locks.
 The vessel will transit through Pedro Miguel Locks, which is one of the two sets of locks on the Pacific side, and here the vessel is lifted 9 metres in one step.
 After exiting Pedro Miguel locks, your boat will travel through the Gaillard Cut, where the Chagres River flows into the canal.
-The Gaillard Cut (also known as Culebra Cut because its curves resemble a snake) is one of the main points of interest for visitors because it was carved through the Continental Divide and this section of the canal is full of history and geological value.
-As you transit the cut you will see dredging occurring to control the sediments entering the canal because of the terrain’s susceptibility to landslides.
-Sail through Gatun Lake, which was formed by erecting the Gatun Dam across the Chagres River, and during your transit through the lake, you will pass the Smithsonian Research Station at Barro Colorado.
+The Gaillard Cut is one of the main points of interest for visitors because it was carved through the Continental Divide.
+This section of the canal is full of history and geological value.
+As you transit the cut, you will see dredging occurring to control the sediments entering the canal because of the terrain’s susceptibility to landslides.
+Sail through Gatun Lake, which was formed by erecting the Gatun Dam across the Chagres River, and during your transit through the lake, ass the Smithsonian Research Station at Barro Colorado.
 The last of the three locks in the Gatun Locks, the only set of locks in the Atlantic sector.
 At Gatun Locks, the vessel will be lowered a total of 26 metres in three distinct chambers.
 The complete crossing from the Pacific to the Atlantic Ocean takes approximately 10 hours, a journey that once took almost two weeks to complete, where vessels were forced to sail around the notoriously rough seas around Cape Horn at the bottom of South America to reach the Pacific coast.

 After breakfast, farewell your fellow travellers and check-out of your room before making your own way to the airport for your onward journey.
 Important note: due to strict regulations enforced by local environmental authorities to conserve and protect the pristine places visited on this voyage, permits can be cancelled by authorities at any time with very little notice.
 Under such circumstances, Aurora Expeditions reserves the right to change our itineraries with little or no prior notice.